lankton/android-flowlayout/README.md

 flowlayout.relayoutToFillAndAlign();
 ```
 ##summary##
-I like my FlowLayout, and may it help you.
+May this FlowLayout help you.
 Thanks.